Wall Street jumps as battered energy shares rise, lockdowns ease

-(Reuters) - U.S. stock indexes jumped on Tuesday as a recovery in oil prices lifted battered energy stocks and a slew of countries eased coronavirus-induced restrictions in an attempt to revive their economies.
+(Reuters) - Wall Street’s main indexes jumped on Tuesday as a recovery in oil prices lifted battered energy stocks and a slew of countries eased coronavirus-induced restrictions in an attempt to revive their economies.

 Some hard-hit countries, including Italy, as well as a handful of U.S. states are tentatively easing stay-at-home orders this week, raising hopes for a recovery in oil demand.

-All the major S&P 500 sub-indexes were trading higher, led by a 3.6% advance in the energy sector .SPNY, but the index is still the top loser across sectors with a 35% decline this year.
+All the major S&P 500 sub-indexes were trading higher, with the energy sector .SPNY rising 2.3%, but the index is still the top loser across sectors with a 35% decline this year.

 Market-leading growth stocks such as Microsoft Corp (MSFT.O), Amazon.com Inc (AMZN.O) and Apple Inc (AAPL.O) rose for a second day, helping offset concerns about the latest U.S.-China spat over the origin of the novel coronavirus.